stacks-archive/blockstack-browser/CONTRIBUTING.md

 ## License

-By contributing your code, you agree to license your contribution under the [MIT License](LICENSE).
+By contributing your code, you agree to license your contribution under the [MPL-2.0 License](LICENSE.md).
-By contributing to the documentation, you agree to license your contribution under the [Creative Commons Attribution 3.0 Unported License](docs/LICENSE).